 FRBNY also serves as the lender to MLF.
-FRBNY extended \$6.6 billion in loans to MLF, so that MLF could purchase municipal notes from eligible issuers during the period May 26, 2020, to December 31, 2020.
+FRBNY extended \$6.6 billion in loans to MLF, to enable MLF to purchase municipal notes from eligible issuers during the period May 26, 2020, to December 31, 2020.
 The loans made by FRBNY are with full recourse to MLF and secured by all assets of MLF.
-MLF records a liability in the Statement of Financial Condition when FRBNY funds the loans.
+MLF records a liability in the Statements of Financial Condition when FRBNY funds the loans.
 Interest on the loans is paid on the maturity date or upon prepayment of the loans.

-MLF purchases eligible municipal notes which are tax anticipation notes, tax and revenue anticipation notes, bond anticipation notes, revenue anticipation notes, and other similar short-term notes issued by eligible issuers, provided that such notes mature no later than 36 months from the date of issuance.
-In each case, a note's eligibility is subject to review by the Federal Reserve.
-Eligible issuers are states, cities, counties, multi-state entities, or designated revenue bond issuers.

-To use the MLF, each eligible issuer is required to pay an origination fee equal to 10 basis points of the principal amount of the eligible notes purchased by MLF.
+MLF was authorized to purchase eligible municipal notes which were tax anticipation notes, tax and revenue anticipation notes, bond anticipation notes, revenue anticipation notes, and other similar short-term notes issued by eligible issuers, provided that such notes matured no later than 36 months from the date of issuance.
+In each case, a note's eligibility was subject to review by the Federal Reserve.
+Eligible issuers were states, cities, counties, multi-state entities, or designated revenue bond issuers.
+To use the MLF, each eligible issuer was required to pay an origination fee equal to 10 basis points of the principal amount of the eligible notes purchased by MLF.

-All available cash receipts of MLF are used to pay its obligations as described in Note 7.
-Distributions of residual proceeds to the members will occur after all MLF loans are repaid in full.
-During the life of MLF, undistributed net residual income or loss is reported as "Undistributed net operating income" in the Statement of Changes in Members' Equity.
+All available cash receipts of MLF are used to pay its obligations as described in Note 6.
+Distributions of residual proceeds to the members will occur after all MLF loans from FRBNY are repaid in full.
+During the life of MLF, undistributed net residual income or loss is reported as "Undistributed net operating income" in the Statements of Changes in Members' Equity.
 MLF invests cash receipts from origination fees and investment earnings in short-term assets in the following categories: Treasury securities, government money market funds, and dollar-denominated overnight deposits.

-Various service providers for setup, legal, administrative, accounting, custodial, and compliance services were engaged to provide services to MLF.
+Various service providers for setup, legal, administrative, accounting, custodial, and compliance services were engaged to provide services for MLF.
 PFM Financial Advisors LLC provided short-term consulting services to help FRBNY design and set up MLF.
 BLX Group LLC provides administrative agent services to MLF.
 The Bank of New York Mellon provides administrative and custodial services to MLF.
 MLF does not have any employees and therefore does not bear any employee-related costs.